Salted Chocolate Almond Energy Balls

 Since I’m still only 3 months postpartum and very much still nursing in the night, these are one of the best late night breastfeeding snacks and postpartum snacks.

 Here’s what you need to make these tasty bites!
-Since these are shelf stable ingredients, we love this recipe for college meal prep options, too.
+Since these collagen bites use all shelf-stable ingredients, we love this recipe for college meal prep options, too.

 - oat flour